AdobeDocs/experience-manager-screens.en/help/user-guide/project-management-and-deployment.md

 The last part of a Day One initiative is to complete a NOC Handoff.
 If a completed project includes any Day two service and support, the Project Manager arranges a NOC Handoff Meeting with the supervisors of those teams.

-This meeting primarily consists of Audio/Video Integrator representatives from Account Management, Network Operations, Field Logistics, Content Services, and Accounting.
-Project Management representatives from Adobe, the AEM Implementor, and End-Customer are involved in tandem, with the Audio/Video Integrator defining schedule, cadence, and tollgates.
+This meeting primarily consists of Audio-Video Integrator representatives from Account Management, Network Operations, Field Logistics, Content Services, and Accounting.
+Project Management representatives from Adobe, the AEM Implementor, and End-Customer are involved in tandem, with the Audio-Video Integrator defining schedule, cadence, and tollgates.
 Project Managers are typically best to coordinate discussions to ensure alignment of appropriate parties and developing required documentation for the NOC handoff meeting.
-Critical support documentation likely comes from IT and/or Audio/Video Engineering in addition to Sales and Account Management resources across all involved parties.
+Critical support documentation likely comes from IT and/or Audio-Video Engineering in addition to Sales and Account Management resources across all involved parties.
 For any clients requiring helpdesk support from a NOC, documentation must be provided to NOC supervisors for upload to a Knowledge Base platform.

 ## Part 4: Video Tutorial on Project Management and Deployment {#part-video-tutorial-on-project-management-and-deployment}

-Learn about project management and deployment preparation and define key factors the Audio/Video Integrator is accountable for as related to project management and deployment preparation.
+Learn about project management and deployment preparation and define key factors the Audio-Video Integrator is accountable for as related to project management and deployment preparation.

 ### Project Management and Deployment